AR Point&Click: An Interface for Setting Robot Navigation Goals: Introduction

 Deictic gestures are also commonly used for human-robot interaction.
 Some approaches use pointing devices to provide goals to robots.
-In implementations by \citet{kemp2008point} and \citet{gualtieri2017open}, a point and click and gesture is implemented using a laser pointer to select the goal objects for fetch-and-carry tasks. \citet{kemp2008point} suggest that point and click interfaces are simple and have a diverse set of applications.
-This concept is extended by \citet{nguyen2008clickable} to driving tasks, although users can only select from a set of pre-defined discrete navigation targets. \citet{sprute2019far} proposes a system in which laser pointers can be used to define a virtual barrier for navigation. \citet{chen2013context} uses the head orientation of the Augmented Reality headset to choose between various target control devices.
+In implementations by Kemp~\cite{kemp2008point} and ~Gualtieri\cite{gualtieri2017open}, a point and click and gesture is implemented using a laser pointer to select the goal objects for fetch-and-carry tasks.
+Kemp~\cite{kemp2008point} suggest that point and click interfaces are simple and have a diverse set of applications.
+This concept is extended by Nguyen~\cite{nguyen2008clickable} to driving tasks, although users can only select from a set of pre-defined discrete navigation targets.
+Sprute~\cite{sprute2019far} proposes a system in which laser pointers can be used to define a virtual barrier for navigation.
+Chen~\cite{chen2013context} uses the head orientation of the Augmented Reality headset to choose between various target control devices.
 Alternatively, some designs use natural hand and/or arm gestures for setting robot goals, for instance, for selecting object goals \cite{cosgun2015did} or to point into space for specifying region goal \cite{hato2010pointing}.
 Our work also employs natural deictic gestures for selecting robot goals.

-Augmented Reality (AR) technology has been growing in popularity for human robot interaction \cite{makhataeva2020augmented}, with applications ranging from visualizing robots behind walls \cite{gu_seeing_2021}, visualizing the robot's intent for object handovers \cite{newbury_visualizing_2021} or for drones \cite{walker_communicating_2018}, and human-robot cooperative search \cite{reardon_come_2018}.
-Our previous works from \citet{hoang_virtual_2021} and \citet{waymouth_demonstrating_2021} demonstrate choosing goal points for interactive manipulation tasks using natural hand gestures. \citet{kousi_enabling_2019} demonstrates an AR application to set navigation goals and teleoperate a virtual robot.
-To the authors' best knowledge, only the work from \citet{kousi_enabling_2019} and our previous work~\cite{hoang_arviz_2021} introduce a method in AR which uses point and click gestures to set navigation goals.
+Augmented Reality (AR) technology has been growing in popularity for human-robot interaction \cite{makhataeva2020augmented}, with applications ranging from visualizing robots behind walls \cite{gu_seeing_2021}, visualizing the robot's intent for object handovers \cite{newbury_visualizing_2021} or for drones \cite{walker_communicating_2018}, and human-robot cooperative search \cite{reardon_come_2018}.
+Our previous works from Hoang~\cite{hoang_virtual_2021} and Waymouth~\cite{waymouth_demonstrating_2021} demonstrate choosing goal points for interactive manipulation tasks using natural hand gestures.
+Kousi~\cite{kousi_enabling_2019} demonstrates an AR application to set navigation goals and teleoperate a virtual robot.